-(1) Constellation Energy Group, Inc., through its direct and indirect ownership of Constellation Enterprises, Inc., Constellation Holdings, Inc. and Constellation Power Source Holdings, Inc., is the ultimate parent company of Constellation Energy Partners Holdings, LLC and Constellation Energy Partners Management, LLC and may, therefore, be deemed to beneficially own the common units held by Constellation Energy Partners Holdings, LLC and the Class A units held by Constellation Energy Partners Management, LLC.
-The address of Constellation Energy Group, Inc. is 750 East Pratt Street, Baltimore, MD 21202.

-(2) Constellation Energy Partners Holdings, LLC is the parent company of Constellation Energy Partners Management, LLC and may, therefore, be deemed to beneficially own the Class A units held by Constellation Energy Partners Management, LLC.
-The address of Constellation Energy Partners Holdings, LLC is 111 Market Place, Baltimore, MD 21202.

-(3) The address of Constellation Energy Partners Management, LLC is 111 Market Place, Baltimore, MD 21202.
+- (1) Constellation Energy Group, Inc., through its direct and indirect ownership of Constellation Enterprises, Inc., Constellation Holdings, Inc. and Constellation Power Source Holdings, Inc., is the ultimate parent company of Constellation Energy Partners Holdings, LLC and Constellation Energy Partners Management, LLC and may, therefore, be deemed to beneficially own the common units held by Constellation Energy Partners Holdings, LLC and the Class A units held by Constellation Energy Partners Management, LLC.
+The address of Constellation Energy Group, Inc. is 750 East Pratt Street, Baltimore, MD 21202. - (2) Constellation Energy Partners Holdings, LLC is the parent company of Constellation Energy Partners Management, LLC and may, therefore, be deemed to beneficially own the Class A units held by Constellation Energy Partners Management, LLC.
+The address of Constellation Energy Partners Holdings, LLC is 111 Market Place, Baltimore, MD 21202. - (3) The address of Constellation Energy Partners Management, LLC is 111 Market Place, Baltimore, MD 21202.

-- (4) With respect to the number of common units owned, based on Amendment No. 1 to the Schedule 13G filed with the SEC on August 6, 2007 and subsequent Form 4 filings with the SEC, Lehman Brothers Inc. ("LBI") is a wholly-owned subsidiary of Lehman Brothers Holdings Inc. ("LBHI").
-Accordingly, LBHI may be deemed to be the beneficial owner of 561,200 common units owned by LBI.
-Lehman Brothers MLP Opportunity Fund LP ("LB MLP Fund") is wholly-owned by Lehman Brothers MLP Opportunity Associates LLC ("LB MLP Assoc LLC") which is wholly-owned by LBHI.
-Accordingly, LBHI, LB MLP Assoc LLC and LB MLP Assoc LP may be deemed to be the beneficial owner of 1,145,586 Common Units owned by LB MLP Fund.
+4) Based on the Schedule 13G filed with the SEC on April 24, 2007, Lehman Brothers Inc ("LBI") is a wholly-owned subsidiary of Lehman Brothers Holdings Inc. ("LBHI").
+Accordingly, LBHI may be deemed to be the beneficial owner of 603,450 Common Units owned by LBI.
+Lehman Brothers MLP Opportunity Fund LP ("LB MLP Fund") is wholly-owned by Lehman Brothers MLP Opportunity Associates LP ("LB MLP Assoc LP") which is wholly-owned by Lehman Brothers MLP Opportunity Associates LLC ("LB MLP Assoc LLC") which is wholly-owned by LBHI.
+Accordingly, LBHI, LB MLP Assoc LLC and LB MLP Assoc LP may be deemed to be the beneficial owner of 574,515 Common Units owned by LB MLP Fund.
 The address of Lehman Brothers Holdings Inc. is 745 Seventh Avenue, New York, New York 10019.
-LBI has represented to Constellation Energy Partners LLC that it has no plans to participate in the distribution of common units in any capacity other than that of a selling unitholder. - (5) Includes unvested restricted common unit awards issued on September 14, 2007.
-These restricted common units will vest in full on March 1, 2008.
-The grant of restricted common units forfeits on a pro rata basis if service as a manager terminates prior to the vesting date of March 1, 2008.
+Includes 31,122 common units issued upon conversion of outstanding Class E units on June 26, 2007.